 Emory Aesthetic Center knows that nothing can replace the comfort of home.
 Unfortunately, going home too quickly after a surgical procedure can sometimes prove to be scary and overwhelming.
 Discomfort and limited mobility are common after invasive procedures, making the first night at home the hardest.

 Emory Aesthetic Center's overnight recovery suites bring patients comfort and peace of mind.
 To take the stress out of the initial post-operative period, Emory Aesthetic Center offers our patients the unique option of an overnight recovery suite.
 These five suites are located steps away from our world-class operating rooms, ready to transition patients to a home recovery.
-Combining the comforts of home, with the reassurance of around the clock nursing care, Emory Aesthetic Center's recovery suites are filled with the same innovative technology that can be found in our operating facilities.
-A private nurse makes bandage changes, medication schedules, going to the bathroom, and taking those first steps much less daunting.
+Combining the comforts of home with the reassurance of around the clock nursing care, Emory Aesthetic Center's recovery suites are filled with the same innovative technology that can be found in our operating facilities.
+Your private nurse will make bandage changes, medication schedules, going to the bathroom, and taking those first steps much less daunting.

 Overnight Recovery Suites Amenities